Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 and connect an :ref:`Industrial Quad Relay Bricklet
 <industrial_quad_relay_bricklet>` to the buttons of the `ELRO AB440RA
 <http://www.elro.eu/en/products/cat/home-automation/home-control1/transmitters1/remote-control1>`__
 remote control.
 There are a vast number of control remote switches available.
-Typically all used remote controls used for them base on a IC HX2262 and the same hardware design, so this guide can be taken for all of these remote switches.
+Most of the commercially available remote controls use the HX2262 IC with the same hardware design, so this guide can be used for most remote switches.

 The full hardware description can be found
 :ref:`here <starter_kit_hardware_hacking_remote_switch_hardware>`.